Ye-Shwethway/MCQ-Quizzer/CODE_OF_CONDUCT.md

 Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at ye.shwethway13@gmail.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by opening an issue on this repository (we will treat such reports confidentially).
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.